Carnival of Aalst

 The costumes and makeup are always on point every year.

-Children grow up with carnival and often also participate in the parade.
+Children grow up with the carnival and often also participate in the parade.

 Aalst carnival is a street carnival